 The single most volatile information event in NHL betting happens hours before puck drop, in a parking lot in Edmonton or Tampa or Sunrise, when a coach finally tells reporters who is starting in net.
 Until that confirmation hits, the line is a guess that assumes the projected starter.
 Once it lands, totals, moneylines, and player props can swing several percent in seconds.
 Bettors who watch the goalie-confirm window and react before the market fully reprices have one of the cleanest repeatable edges in NHL betting.
-This article walks through the timing, the magnitude, and how to capture it.
+This guide walks through the timing, the magnitude, and how to capture it.

 Why goalies move lines more than any other position